marade/GUTSS/README.md

 # Examples #
 ############

-compare the reads sampleA to the reads in sample B, assuming GUTSS is installed in /usr/local/bin, and that directory is in your PATH
+Compare the reads sampleA to the reads in sample B, assuming GUTSS is installed in /usr/local/bin, and that directory is in your PATH:
 ```
 $ GUTSS -a sampleA.fastq -b sampleB.fastq -o test.out -k 31
 ```

-a more complex example, which may be useful for Ubuntu
+A more complex example, which may be useful for Ubuntu:
 ```
 $ env LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib GUTSS -a sampleA.fq -b sampleB.fq -o test.out -k 31 -q /usr/local/bin/query_per_sequence -j /usr/local/bin/jellyfish
 ```